September quarter 2018

 - For each of Australia’s 540 Local Government Areas (LGAs), provided in Table 2.

 The estimates in Table 1 and 2 are smoothed using a four-quarter average to minimise the variability inherent in small area estimates.
-A description of the methodology used to prepare the estimates in this publication is presented in the Explanatory Notes on this site as well as on page 43 of the PDF publication, page 6 of the linked PDF text only and Word text only documents.
+A description of the methodology used to prepare the estimates in this publication is presented in the Explanatory Notes on this site as well as on page 43 of the PDF publication, and page 6 of both the linked PDF and Word text only documents.

 Caution: Highly disaggregated estimates of unemployment and the unemployment rate at the SA2 and LGA level can display significant variability and should be viewed with caution.
 Indeed, quarter-to-quarter comparisons may not be indicative of actual movements in the labour market.
 It is therefore recommended that year-on-year comparisons be used.